ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 The former turned out to be the very problem we wanted to solve, to liberate ourselves from the limitations of the language's built-in types.
 The latter turned out to be a huge distraction.

-The book _Design Patterns: Elements of Reusable Object-Oriented Software_ appeared in 1994 and answered the question, "what are we supposed to do with OOP?"
+The book _Design Patterns: Elements of Reusable Object-Oriented Software_ appeared in 1994 and answered the question, "what do we do with OOP?"
 It was such a success that its four primary authors garnered the nickname _Gang of Four_, and "GoF" became the shorthand way to refer to the book.

 The GoF book showed that there were indeed many interesting ways to apply OOP to design problems.